Stop Making Statements and Start Listening to Collaborate

 When that happens, you miss a pivotal moment to connect, and you’ve slowed any momentum of the interaction.

-In my former life I was an unsuccessful professional actor.
+In my former life, I was an unsuccessful professional actor.
 Why?
-I now realize It wasn’t my acting, it was my reacting.
+I now realize it wasn’t my acting; it was my reacting.
 I wasn’t present.
-I was thinking of my next line and how I was brilliantly going to deliver it.
+I was thinking of my next line and how I was going to deliver it brilliantly.
 So many failed auditions and scenes.
-I wasn’t listening to the other character so there was never a connection, no truth in the scene.
+I wasn’t listening to the other character, so there was never a connection, no truth in the scene.
 It looked like I was acting!

 You may not be chasing the Hollywood dream, but the stakes are still high to be better at listening in business and in life.